noodlewerk/NWPusher/README.md

 <img src="Docs/keychain2.png" alt="PKCS12 file" width="690"/>

 ### Device token
-Now you need to obtain a device token, which is a 64 character hex string (256 bits indeed).
+Now you need to obtain a device token, which is a 64 character hex string (256 bits).
 This should be done from within the iOS app you're going to push to.
 Add the following lines to the application delegate (Xcode 6 required):

 ```objective-c
 - (BOOL)application:(UIApplication *)application